IrealiTY/destiny-clan-site/README.md

 * [Docker/Docker-compose](https://www.docker.com/): All services are ran in containers, and defined by docker-compose
 * [supervisord](http://supervisord.org/): Manages worker processes (Python scripts) in a container that frequently pull new Player data from the Destiny API
 * [Jenkins](https://jenkins.io/): Builds and deploys the project
+* [GitLab](https://about.gitlab.com/): Version control for the project

 # Development

 # Deployment

+# The Future

+Here are improvemets I want to make in the near future.

+* Break up the DestinyAPI class into smaller modules.
+Example: code related to the Destiny API Manifest should be put into its own module/class.
+* Tests, tests, and more tests.
+Jenkins should run these tests automatically as new code is committed to GitLab.